pyconau/2019.pycon-au.org/_pages/attend.md

 To register for child care please purchase a child care add-on ticket for each child for each day when you register, and **also** fill out [this child details form](https://docs.google.com/forms/d/e/1FAIpQLScCp5oqybg4CddLzgJZRLSo0Yp4YUhcYWI-fxwTvyMDNvhSxw/viewform?usp=sf_link) for each child.

+Childcare registrations will **close on the 19th of July** in order to ensure we provided enouch professional carers for the number and ages of the children.

 ### <a name="venue"></a> Venue

 All of PyCon AU will be held at the [International Convention